How to Tell If You Have a “Lion” Chronotype Schedule (and How to Make the Most Of It)

 Are you a morning person?
 You may have a lion chronotype.
 Find out more about your sleeping patterns and how to use them to your advantage in this post.

 A quick way to find out if you have a lion chronotype is to answer these:

 Are you an early riser, often up before the sun?

 Do friends describe you as a charismatic optimist?

 Are you drawn to positions of strategy and leadership?

 Are fitness and healthy eating top priorities in your life?

-Do you get a lot of frowns for sharing your early-morning enthusiasm with others before they’ve had their coffee?
+Do you get frowns for your early-morning enthusiasm?
+(When others around you haven't had coffee yet.)

-After they’ve expended their energy, lions spend late morning through the afternoon taking it easy with their pride.
+Lions rise early to hunt due to the scorching daytime heat of the savanna.
+After expending their energy, they take it easy in the late morning through the afternoon.
 Only 1 in 3 hunts is successful, but that doesn’t dampen their optimism for tomorrow’s adventures.

 Now let’s examine how that translates to your life.